-According to the latest report by IMARC Group, titled “Indian Warehouse Market: Industry Trends, Share, Size, Growth, Opportunity and Forecast 2019-2024”, the Indian warehouse market reached a value of INR 561 Billion in 2018.
+According to the latest report by IMARC Group, titled “Indian Warehouse Market: Industry Trends, Share, Size, Growth, Opportunity and Forecast 2022-2027,” the Indian warehouse market size reached INR 1,113 Billion in 2021.
 The warehouse industry in India is currently at a nascent stage, however, the development of the country as a global manufacturing hub has helped in its expansion.
 Additionally, the burgeoning e-commerce, retail, IT, telecommunications, pharmaceuticals and textiles industries have created a substantial demand for warehouses with value-added services like reverse logistics, packaging, labeling and barcoding.
 In line with this, the formerly concrete or low-grade steel godowns are now being replaced by pre-engineered warehouses.
 The increasing private and foreign investments in infrastructure development have further helped in turning warehouses into sophisticated stockrooms with advanced, real-time tracking mechanisms and other state-of-the-art facilities.

-- Based on sectors, the market has been segmented into the industrial and agriculture sectors.
-Currently, the industrial sector represents the leading segment, holding the largest market share.
+- Based on sector, the market has been segmented into the industrial and agriculture sectors.

-- On the basis of ownership, private warehouses dominate the market, accounting for the majority of the overall market share.
-Private warehouses are followed by public warehouses and bonded warehouses.
+- On the basis of ownership, public warehouses dominate the market, accounting for the majority of the overall market share.

 - The competitive landscape of the Indian warehouse industry has also been examined with the profiles of the key players operating in the market.